• Skip to primary navigation

 Rolling the dough around the filling

-How to make easy cinnamon rolls without yeast
+How to make cinnamon rolls with no yeast

 The technique to make these no-yeast cinnamon rolls is quite different than the one to make the classic ones as there will be no kneading or proofing required.